ThePython10110/ExchangeClone/README.md

 ## Changelog
 <details><summary>Look at this fancy expanding changelog</summary>

-### v7.0
+### v7.0 (The Parity Update)

+#### Overview:
+* **NOTE: Updating to this version resets tools to their default mode and range (1x1, range 0).
+Upgrades will not be affected.**
+* Tools' mining speeds, attack damage, and attack speeds now match ProjectE's
+* Most tools' abilities are more similar to ProjectE's, and are more efficient in some cases.

+#### Full changelog:
 * Changes:
-    * I'm now using a free AI tool called Codeium, which seems to work well.
+    * I'm now using a free AI tool called Codeium (no relation to VSCodium), which seems to work well.
 This obviously isn't a change to the mod, but it makes it easier to do certain things.
     * The pickaxe vein mining ability is now more efficient, only checking each position once.
+    * Tools do not mine slower in 3x1/3x3 modes (to match ProjectE)
+    * Tools do not have a separate 3x1/3x3 item.

+### v6.7
+* Made More Ores energy values not MTG-specific

 ### v6.6
 * Removed energy value for Ancient Debris (since it could be smelted in a DM/RM Furnace to get 2 Netherite Scrap)